 - Next: The bill has been assigned to the Senate Judiciary Committee.
 A hearing will be scheduled soon.

-Senate Bill 96 would require teachers to "out" students to their parents when requested.
-Bills with mandatory disclosure, like SB 96, discourage young people from finding support that is critical to their well-being.
+House Bill 10 and Senate Bill 96 would require teachers to "out" students to their parents when requested.
+Bills like these with mandatory disclosure discourage young people from finding support that is critical to their well-being.

 - March 18: Committee members held an executive session, voting 2-1 "ought to pass" in support of to bill.